 My name is Whitney Dowds.
 For most of us at some point we realize we will not become professional athletes and I am no exception.
 But that does not mean sports cannot be an important part of our lives.
 This realization came to me when I entered high school.
 I took my passion for watching high school and professional New England sports teams turning that into the idea of becoming a sports journalist.

-Every time I would sit down and watch or listen to Boston Red Sox and New England Patriots, I would fixate on the many different styles of broadcasting.
-I would replay the biggest plays from each game repeatedly to be inspired for my career.
+Every time I would sit down and watch or listen to Boston Red Sox and New England Patriots, I would concentrate on the many different styles of broadcasting.
+I would replay the biggest plays from each game to inspire myself.
 I attended Franklin Pierce University and graduated with a degree in communications with a journalism concentration in 2016.
 Three years later, I was given the opportunity to write sports articles for CruelFan, writing over 100 articles.
 In October, I wrote a reaction piece to the Boston Red Sox’s 12-run outburst in game three of the ALCS against the Houston Astros.
 Currently, I am finishing my New Media Journalism graduate degree at Full Sail University.

 I will be planning to cover adult amateur sports in Eastern Massachusetts.
 There is a lot of attention that is focused on how professional sports are continuously affected by COVID-19, but I do not see that happen as frequently at the amateur level.
 Being able to share unique sports stories with my audience will give them a perspective that is not normally seen in the national spotlight, but needs to be told.
-Readers should expect multimedia projects about players, coaches and teams from both Hub Sports Boston and the Boston Men’s Baseball League (MABL) every week.
-Additionally, I plan to closely monitor each organization’s response to the COVID-19 pandemic and provide updates as they become available.
+Readers should expect multimedia projects about players, coaches, and teams from baseball and football leagues across Eastern Massachusetts.

 Upcoming feature pieces include a career retrospective story about Bob Halloran’s career as a sports journalist in New England and his predictions about the New England Patriots’ future with Mac Jones at quarterback.